Back to all articles

 It is also important to be aware of the following red flags:

-If you experience these red flags, it is best to end the relationship with the coach and find someone else.
+If you experience these red flags, it is best to end the relationship with the coach and start exploring other coaches.

 You deserve to work with a triathlon trainer who will help you reach your goals in a supportive and positive environment.